Laboratoire-de-Chemoinformatique/ChemographyKit/docs/examples/index.rst

 Prerequisites
 -------------

-Make sure you have GTMKit installed with all dependencies:
+Make sure you have ChemographyKit installed with all dependencies:

 .. code-block:: bash